Chapter 3.27

 The project will satisfy the objective of meeting a critical need for investments and improvements to stormwater infrastructure as stated in the May 17, 2021 U.S. Treasury Interim Final Rule (the “Interim Final Rule”) for the use of Coronavirus State and Local Fiscal Recovery Funds.
 The use of the Fiscal Recovery Funds on the storm sewer project will lay the foundation for a strong, equitable economic recovery by providing opportunities for Minority-Owned Business Enterprises and Women-Owned Business Enterprises through the County’s existing MBE/WBE policies.
 These existing policies require construction contracts to have MBE/WBE hiring goals.
 The utilization of these policies in the local construction projects helps to develop skilled labor in the local workforce.
 By promoting the development of additional skilled workers, this helps to ensure the timely completion of local infrastructure projects both now and on future projects.

 Expenditure Category 5.6 Clean Water: Stormwater.
-The County will allocate and spend One Million Nine Hundred Thousand Dollars ($1,900,000.00) for Boonville-New Harmony Road Storm Sewers.
+Under AMENDMENT TWO, the County allocated and spent One Million Nine Hundred Thousand Dollars ($1,900,000.00) for Boonville-New Harmony Road Storm Sewers.
+Under AMENDMENT ELEVEN, the County intends to appropriate an additional Two Hundred Ten Thousand Three Hundred Twenty-Six Dollars ($210,326.00), for a total project budget for the Boonville New Harmony Road Storm Sewers Two Million One Hundred Ten Thousand Three Hundred Twenty-Six Dollars ($2,110,326.00).
 Boonville-New Harmony Road is being reconstructed between Petersburg Road and State Road 57, which is a length of approximately one (1) mile.
 The scope of work for this project includes improvements in the inadequate stormwater drainage system along the road.
 The existing roadside ditches are not adequate for the existing stormwater flows due to increased development along the road combined with more intense rainfall events.
 New storm sewers will be installed on the road in order to upgrade the drainage system to meet current standards.
 The construction of the storm sewers will result in infrastructure that will be more capable of accommodating severe weather events.
 By providing new drainage systems, the frequency of flooding will be reduced and the safety of the road will be improved.
 Due to increasing costs and reductions in revenue, sufficient funding is not currently available to complete these projects.
 This project was delayed in 2020 due to the concerns associated with lost revenues caused by the COVID-19 pandemic.

 The project will meet the objective of meeting a critical need for investments and improvements to stormwater infrastructure as stated in the May 17, 2021 Interim Final Rule for the use of Coronavirus State and Local Fiscal Recovery Funds.
 The use of the Fiscal Recovery Funds on the storm sewer project will lay the foundation for a strong, equitable economic recovery by providing opportunities for Minority-Owned Business Enterprises and Women-Owned Business Enterprises through the County’s existing MBE/WBE policies.
 These existing policies require construction contracts to have MBE/WBE hiring goals.
 The utilization of these policies in the local construction projects helps to develop skilled labor in the local workforce.
 By promoting the development of additional skilled workers, this helps to ensure the timely completion of local infrastructure projects both now and on future projects.

 Expenditure Category 5.6 Clean Water: Stormwater.
-The County will allocate and spend Five Hundred Thousand Dollars ($500,000.00) for Woods Avenue/Franklin Street/Elm Street Drainage Improvements.
+Under AMENDMENT TWO, The County allocated and spent Five Hundred Thousand Dollars ($500,000.00) for Woods Avenue/Franklin Street/Elm Street Drainage Improvements.
+Under AMENDMENT ELEVEN, the County intends to allocate an additional One Hundred Forty Thousand One Hundred Twenty Dollars ($140,120.00) for an amended project budget cost of Six Hundred Forty Thousand One Hundred Twenty Dollars ($640,120.00).
 The Woods Avenue/Franklin Street/Elm Street neighborhood is an example of a location that is experiencing routine flooding as a result of more frequent and extreme precipitation events.
 The planned scope of work for this project is the installation of storm sewers that would replace existing undersized storm sewers, and it would also add storm sewers where none currently exist.
-This neighborhood is a lower income neighborhood that has been fully developed for decades.
+This neighborhood is a lower-income neighborhood that has been fully developed for decades.
 The use of Fiscal Recovery Funds on this project will provide an investment in infrastructure that will assist in meeting the critical need for improvements to existing storm sewer infrastructure in western Vanderburgh County.
 The use of the Fiscal Recovery Funds on this storm sewer project will lay the foundation for a strong, equitable economic recovery by providing opportunities for Minority-Owned Business Enterprises and Women-Owned Business Enterprises through the County’s existing MBE/WBE policies.
 These existing policies require construction contracts to have MBE/WBE hiring goals.
 The utilization of these policies in the local construction projects helps to develop skilled labor in the local workforce.

 6. Record Archival Scanning - $10,161.003